giftpasay/giftpasay.github.io/_posts/2025-06-16-in-loving-memory-of.md

 ## The Call to Faith-Filled Worship

 Min.
-Barcena concluded with a powerful challenge for believers to:
+Mike concluded with a powerful challenge for believers to:

 ### Examine Your Heart
 Stop going through the motions of worship and start worshipping with genuine faith and expectation.